 What comes to mind when you think of a cowboy?
 Cowboy boots and lassos, horses and rodeos?
 Of all the things associated with life on the range, perhaps none is more classic than the cowboy hat.

-Although men on horseback have been wearing broad-brimmed hats as far back as the 13th century, John B. Stetson invented the modern-day American cowboy hat.
-Stetson’s hat, nicknamed “Boss of the Plains,” was first manufactured in 1865.
+Although men on horseback have been wearing broad-brimmed hats as far back as the Mongolian horsemen of the 13th century, John B. Stetson invented the modern-day American cowboy hat.
+Stetson's hat, nicknamed “Boss of the Plains," was first manufactured in 1865.

 The hat had a straight-sided crown with rounded corners and a flat brim.
-It was lightweight, waterproof and adjustable.
+It was lightweight, waterproof, and adjustable.
+Stetson's design was likely inspired by the wide-brimmed hats worn by the working cowboys (known as vaqueros) of Northern Mexico.

 Legend has it that Stetson’s invention of the cowboy hat started as a joke.
 During a hunting trip, Stetson amused fellow hunters by making a cloth from the fur of animals they captured.